 Labour Inspection

-The Ministry of Labor, Health and Social Affairs of Georgia undertook concrete steps to further elaborate a legislative framework in OSH sphere besides establishing labor conditions inspecting department and adopting state programs on Inspecting Labor Conditions.
-Besides inspecting occupational health and safety the department is authorized to inspect the labor conditions with the aim to identify possible cases of forced labor/labor exploitation and respond the violations.
-In order to prove the mentioned functions the Resolution of Government of Georgia “On Approval of Rule of State Supervision/Labor Inspection of Prevention of and Responding on Forced Labor and Labor Exploitation” was adopted in March 2016.
+The Ministry of Labour, Health and Social Affairs of Georgia undertook concrete steps to further elaborate a legislative framework in OSH sphere besides establishing labour conditions inspecting department and adopting state programs on Inspecting Labour Conditions.
+The department is authorized to inspect the labor conditions with the aim to identify possible cases of forced labour/labour exploitation and respond the violations.
+Resolution of Government of Georgia “On Approval of Rule of State Supervision/Labour Inspection of Prevention of and Responding on Forced Labor and Labor Exploitation” was adopted in March 2016.

 Draft law on “Occupational Safety” is prepared and is in the process of discussion at the Parliament of Georgia.
 Purpose of the law is to define general principles of basic requirements and preventive measures that are related to occupational safety at workplace, existing and anticipated risks, prevention of accidents and occupational diseases and creation of decent working conditions.
-A joint decree of the Minister of Labor, Health and Social Affairs of Georgia and Minister of Economy and Sustainable Development of Georgia was issued according to which occupational safety will be inspected in harm, hazardous and harmful working places mandatorily, without consent of the employer.
-The Ministry of Labor, Health and Social Affairs of Georgia is currently working on the elaboration of national occupational health and safety strategy/policy document together with the action plan.
+A joint decree of the Minister of Labour, Health and Social Affairs of Georgia and Minister of Economy and Sustainable Development of Georgia was issued according to which occupational safety will be inspected in harm, hazardous and harmful working places mandatorily, without consent of the employer.
+The Ministry of Labour, Health and Social Affairs of Georgia is currently working on the elaboration of national occupational health and safety strategy/policy document together with the action plan.

-Labor Code/legislation
+Labour Code/legislation

 For the last years, Georgia has undergone deep changes in its labour legislation and institutions and practices in managing human resources.
 It is only with the arrival of a new Government late 2012 that Georgian authorities started to take the necessary steps to amend the labour legislation in compliance with International Labour Standards (ILS).
 GoG proposals were discussed comprehensively with employers, trade unions and NGOs before the introduction of a draft bill in Parliament.
 The law amending the labour Code was adopted by Parliament on 12th June and did enter into force on 4th July 2013.
 Since 2013 no amendments have been made to the Code but after concluding EU-Georgia Association Agreement Georgia took commitment to approximate its legislation to EU acquis meaning that EU directives envisaged in Annex XXX (Association Agreement) will be transposed into Georgian legislation.
-Ministry of Labor, Health and Social Affairs of Georgia was tasked to amend labor Code (in compliance with ILS) by TSPC and the working group under the tripartite commission was set up.
+Ministry of Labour, Health and Social Affairs of Georgia was tasked to amend labour Code (in compliance with ILS) by TSPC and the working group under the tripartite commission was set up.
 The initial drafts are made in compliance with the EU directives in 2017: Council Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation; Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin.
 The legislative package consists of drafts of amendments to the following organic laws and laws of Georgia:

-Organic Law of Georgia “Georgian Labor Code”;
+Organic Law of Georgia “Georgian Labour Code”;

 Organic Law of Georgia on “ Public Defender”;